exercism/website-copy/pages/faqs.md

 In 2016, Katrina decided that for Exercism to fulfill its potential, it needed a professional product team to rethink Exercism from the ground up.
 She joined forces with [Thalamus](http://thalamus.ai) and over 8 months, led by [Nicole Chalmers](https://twitter.com/n_chalmers), they reconceived Exercism as the fully-fledged product you see today.
 You can read our conclusions and thinking by following the various links [here](https://github.com/exercism/docs/blob/master/about/conception/README.md).

-In addition to this [leadership team](/team), Exercism is made possible by thouands of wonderful volunteers who have crafted the various language tracks and exercises that made Exercism so popular.
+In addition to this [leadership team](/team), Exercism is made possible by thousands of wonderful volunteers who have crafted the various language tracks and exercises that made Exercism so popular.
 Learn more about our [mentors](/team/mentors), our [track maintainers](/team/maintainers) and our thousands of [contributors](/team/contributors).

 ### What's with the name "Exercism"?